dburles/mystical/readme.md

 ## API

+#### Theme Object

+Your theme object should be structured following the convention outlined in the [System UI theme specification](https://system-ui.com/theme) in order for CSS values to be [automatically translated](#theme-lookup).

 #### CSS Prop

 This is the primary method of applying styles to components and elements.
 Aside from regular styles it supports [nested @ rules](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule) and [pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) but _not_ nesting.